 The following applies with regard to the output differences (in kW): The higher the output of a charging station, the faster the electric car's battery is charged.
 The battery of every e-vehicle, however, has a minimum and a maximum charging capacity.
 It determines the minimum output that must be made available for the car to charge and the maximum output that can be drawn for charging.
 If the value falls below the lower limit, the vehicle does not start charging at all.
 But if the value exceeds the upper limit, the vehicle charges with the maximum output it can handle.

-We currently have three different types of e-stations available on our ServiceHaus car park.
+We currently have different types of e-stations available on our ServiceHaus car park.
 You can find their features below:

 Charging capacity: AC 11 kW